minceheid/openeo/README.md

 ~~~~

 ## Configuration
-On first start, the default configuration will be loaded into ~pi/etc/config.db.
-Any settings changes (schedule timing, mode change, etc) will be persisted by updating this configuration database.
-To revert entirely to defaults, the ~pi/etc/config.db can be deleted, and the software restarted.
+On first start, the default configuration will be loaded into the configuration database (stored in /home/pi/etc/config.db) - any settings changes (schedule timing, mode change, etc) are retained by updating this configuration database.
+To revert entirely to defaults, the /home/pi/etc/config.db file can be deleted, and the software restarted.

-New configuration can be manually added by creating a JSON file called ~pi/etc/config.json.
+New configuration can be manually added by creating a JSON file called /home/pi/etc/config.json.
 This file is read at startup, and if sucessfully merged into the configuration database, it is renamed to config.json_loaded

 Example ```~pi/etc/config.json``` file to set the default log level to debug (normally "info")
 ```